mridoni/gixsql/README.md

 ## GixSQL

-GixSQL is an ESQL preprocessor and a series of runtime libraries to enable GnuCOBOL to access PostgreSQL, ODBC, MySQL, Oracle and SQLite databases.
+GixSQL is an ESQL preprocessor and a set of runtime libraries that allow GnuCOBOL or sufficiently compatible enough COBOL implementations to access PostgreSQL, ODBC, MySQL, Oracle and SQLite databases.

-_**For updated news and current developments [look here](https://mridoni.github.io/) on the development blog.**_
+_**For the latest news and current developments [see here](https://mridoni.github.io/) on the development blog.**_

-It originated as a (private) fork of [ocesql](https://github.com/GitMensch/Open-COBOL-ESQL) but has been almost completely rewritten: while the semantics related to the GnuCOBOL interface are similar and several support functions have been kept, the parser, scanner and library frameworks have been developed in C++ and have a different organization, with dynamically loadable modules as "database drivers".
+It started as a (private) fork of [ocesql](https://github.com/opensourcecobol/Open-COBOL-ESQL) but has been almost completely rewritten: while the semantics related to the GnuCOBOL interface are similar and several support functions have been retained, the parser, scanner and library frameworks have been developed in C++ and have a different organisation, with dynamically loadable modules as "database drivers".

-The core of GixSQL has been incorporated in a more generic "preprocessing library" (libgixpp) that is used in [Gix-IDE](https://github.com/mridoni/gix) to parse COBOL files and derive some metadata used for navigation and debugging.
+The core of GixSQL has been incorporated into a more generic "preprocessing library" (libgixpp) which is used in [Gix-IDE](https://github.com/mridoni/gix) to parse COBOL files and derive some metadata used for navigation and debugging.

 GixSQL is available both as an integrated module in Gix-IDE and as an external set of tools and libraries.
-As of v1.0.4 GixSQL is standard C++ and does not depend any more on Qt.
+Since version 1.0.4 GixSQL is standard C++ and no longer depends on Qt.

-As of v1.0.7 GixSQL comes also in a standalone install package, so it can also be used without installing the full-blown IDE.
+Since version 1.0.7 GixSQL comes also in a standalone install package, so it can also be used without installing the full-blown IDE.

-As of v1.0.13 GixSQL has been moved to its own repository.
+Since version 1.0.13 GixSQL has been moved to its own repository.

 ### Architecture

-GixSQL comprises a preprocessor (a standalone executable or a library) and a set of runtime libraries. libgixsql.dll/.so is the main library and it is the one that will be linked to your COBOL modules.
-The other libraries (e.g. libgisql-odbc.dll/.so) will be dynamically loaded at runtime depending on the DB you chose in your configuration (see below).
-It is possible, if so desired, to develop additional libraries for specific DBMSs not covered in the standard install.
+GixSQL consists of a preprocessor (a standalone executable or a library) and a set of runtime libraries. libgixsql.dll/.so is the main library and it is the one that will be linked to your COBOL modules.
+The other libraries (e.g. libgisql-odbc.dll/.so) are dynamically loaded at runtime depending on the DB you have chosen in your configuration (see below).
+It is possible to develop additional libraries for specific DBMSs not covered in the standard installation, if desired.

 ### Connecting to a database from COBOL

-*Note: the "connection string" format has changed in v1.0.8 and is incompatible with the old one.
-Given the amount of fixes and improvements, it is strongly suggested to upgrade to the latest version anyway.*
+*Note: the "connection string" format has changed in version 1.0.8 and is incompatible with the old one.
+Given the amount of fixes and improvements, it is strongly recommended  to upgrade to the latest version anyway.*

-There is no "bind" procedure in GixSQL, you will have to manually open a connection to a database.
-This can be done in different ways: this is an example of a syntax that is quite similar to the one used in Micro Focus COBOL:
+There is no "bind" procedure in GixSQL, you will have to open a connection to a database manually in COBOL.
+This can be done in a number of ways, the following example uses a syntax similar to that used in Micro Focus COBOL:

 ```cobol
     ACCEPT DATASRC FROM ENVIRONMENT-VALUE.